otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### DAKE-2 Message

 This is the second message of the DAKEZ.
-It is sent to commit to a choice of an ECDH ephemeral key for the server, and to acknowledge the publisher's ECDH ephemeral key.
+It is sent to commit to a choice of an ECDH ephemeral key for the Prekey Server, and to acknowledge the publisher's ECDH ephemeral key.
 Before this acknowledgment, validation of the publisher's ECDH key is done.

 A valid DAKE-2 message is generated as follows: